-Members of the Remuneration Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.
+Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 1. THE COMPOSITION OF THE COMMITTEE